 IMPORTANT - a header row must be included in your file and for every column.

 3 - Each row in the file represents an invoice line item.
-Invoice number is required for every single row and invoice header data must be included in the same row as the first line item.
+An invoice number is required for every single row and invoice header data must be included in the same row as the first line item.
 Here is an example:

 Here is a sample .csv file with the invoice data included: